-The economies of groups of countries are interrelated in a variety of ways and to differing degrees.
+Economies across countries are interrelated to differing degrees.
 Examining the different pathways in which spatial effects may be transmitted provides insights into the potential importance of these effects as well as into the ability of policymakers to manipulate, magnify, or avoid spatial effects on growth.

 For the purposes of this paper, growth (positive or negative) will refer to the year over year percentage changes in per-capita GDP in a country, while "growth spillovers" will be the net spatial effects of growth in one country on other countries, regardless of the source of the initial growth.
 It is important to distinguish between two scenarios.
 The first is one in which a change in country A's growth causes a change in country B's growth.
 A scenario like this is the type of growth spillover which this paper focuses on, and would be captured by the ρ parameter in an SAR model or an SDM.
-The second scenario is one in which a change in some other variable in country A, like a war, leads to simultaneous changes in growth in both country A and country B. This type of effect is what would be captured by the γ parameter in an SDM framework.
+The second scenario is one in which a change in some other variable in country A, such as an indicator of war, leads to simultaneous changes in growth in both country A and country B. This type of effect is what would be captured by the γ parameter in an SDM framework.
 While it may be important to control for this second type of scenario, because the initial shock was not in country A's growth, this is not the primary effect of interest here.